 4. diff DQS is the differential data strobe (DQS, DQS#).
 Timing reference points are the zero crossings.
-DQS is shown with solid line, DQS# is shown with solid dark line, but the leveling procedure.
+DQS is shown with solid line, DQS# is shown with solid line, DQS# is shown with solid dark line, where as CK# is drawn with dotted line.

-6. DQS, DQS# needs to fulfill minimum pulse width requirements tDQSH(min) and tDQSL(min) as defined for regular Writes; the max pulse width is system dependent.
+6. DQS, DQS# needs to fulfill minimum pulse width requirements tDQSH(min) and tDQSL(min) as defined for regular Writes; the max pulse width is system dependen